- Subjects >

 We know that clarity matters when planning for statutory changes.
 That’s why we’re publishing our updated RSE & PSHE scheme in carefully structured phases throughout 2026.
 All content will be available in good time for implementation.

-As each unit is released, it will appear in the Preview area, and you’ll be notified via your dashboard and email (you can sign up for updates here).
+As each unit is released, you’ll be notified via your dashboard and email (you can sign up for updates here).

 Over the summer holidays, the new scheme will move into the main RSE & PSHE area of the platform.
 The current scheme will transfer to the Archived area, where it will remain accessible but will no longer appear in the main navigation and will not be updated to meet the new statutory guidance.